vast-community-hub/SortFunctions/README.md

 ### Using exported binary apps

-Import and load the `SortFunctionsCore` and `SortFunctionsTest` apps or the `SortFunctions` configuration map in the `envy\SortFunctions.dat` file in this repository.
+Load the `ST: SUnit` feature and then import and load the `SortFunctions` configuration map in the `envy\SortFunctions.dat` file in this repository.

 ## Main concepts